Savor the Flavors: Baked Halibut with Juicy Tomatoes

 Chef’s Notes

-- Variation: Swap fresh thyme for rosemary or oregano for an earthier flavor profile.
+Variation: Swap fresh thyme for rosemary or oregano for an earthier profile but reduce strong herbs to avoid overpowering the fish.

 | Nutrient | Per Serving |